-Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Term, if at scale or scaling: Click or tap here to enter text.
-C. Detailed information is provided on the college's website on the employment and further education opportunities targeted by each program. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: College's website does not have a standard which provides information regarding employment opportunities and / or additional educational requirements consistently posted for each program.
+Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Timeline for implementing next steps: Fall 2019 C. Detailed information is provided on the college's website on the employment and further education opportunities targeted by each program.
+Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: College's website does not have a standard which provides information regarding employment opportunities and / or additional educational requirements consistently posted for each program.
 However, this information is available on the website for some programs, especially in CTE areas.
 Additionally, we have aligned math courses by major and transfer institution.
 Term, if at scale or scaling: Click or tap here to enter text.
 Next steps: Once mapping is complete programs will be able to include information regarding employment opportunities and /or additional educational requirements for inclusion on the website.
 Additonally, web tools such as CCC Apply and CCC MyPath will be researched to determine potential functionality at our mult-campus district.
 Timeline for implementing next steps: Fall 2020 d.
 Programs are clearly mapped out for students.
 Students know which courses they should take and in what sequence.
 Courses critical for success in each program and other key progress milestones are clearly identified.
-All this information is easily accessible on the college's website. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: This academic year, faculty have been meeting with counselors and across disciplines to map requirements and electives for degrees.
+All this information is easily accessible on the college's website.
+Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: This is occurring but not systematically.
+Some programs, especially in CTE areas, are farther along in this process that are others.
 Term, if at scale or scaling: Click or tap here to enter text.
-Next steps: Counselors and instructional faculty will continue the integration work already being done across the campus.
-Timeline for implementing next steps: Fall 2019 e.
-Required math courses are appropriately aligned with the student's field of study (Note: This essential practice was moved from Area 2) □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: Currently, math classes are aligned based on their broad major categories: STEM, SLAM (Statistics, Liberal Arts, Math), and Business or Life Sciences.
+Next steps:To create a systematic mapping process that iscampus wide and clearly related to Pathwaysgoals.
+Leverage CTE and STEM programs astemplates for other programs across campus.Timeline for implementing next steps:Fall 2019 e.
+Required math courses are appropriately aligned with the student's field of study ( Note: This essential practice was moved from Area 2 ) Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: Currently. math classes are aligned based on their broad major categories: STEM, SLAM (Statistics, Liberal Arts, Math), and Business or Life Sciences.
 Term, if at scale or scaling: Click or tap here to enter text.
-Next steps: Clearly align required math courses with major and transfer institution requirements.
+Next steps: Clearly align required math courses with "meta- major".
+Then clearly align required math courses with major and transfer institution requirements.
 Timeline for implementing next steps: Fall 2020